 It's been 25 years since the original PlayStation launched in Japan, and the quarter-century since has been packed with incredible gaming experiences.

-Sony might have seemed an unlikely video game juggernaut back when, but the original PlayStation's 32-bit bump revolutionised gaming, and then the PlayStation 2 took things much, much further.
+Sony might have seemed an unlikely video game juggernaut back when, but the original PlayStation's 32-bit bump revolutionised gaming, and then the PlayStation 2, which turns 20 today (04/03/2020), took things much, much further.
 The PS3 had its early missteps but ultimately proved itself essential, and then the PlayStation 4 has been an absolute smash from the start: the must-have console of right now.

 Along the way, PlayStation has brought us some of the most brilliant experiences in all of gaming, whether they've been Sony-made titles or third-party exclusives, and that's true of both big AAA titles and tremendous indie gems.